 PROOF.
 Replace "polynomial" with "separable polynomial" in the proofs of the corresponding theorems for algebraic closures.
 Alternatively, define Ω to be the separable closure of F in an algebraic closure, and apply the preceding theorems.

-7 Infinite Galois extensions
+Infinite Galois Extensions

-In this section, we make free use of Zorn's lemma.
+In this chapter, we make free use of Zorn's lemma.

 Topological groups